friendly/nestedLogit/docs/articles/ggeffects.md

 ```

 The default [`plot()`](https://rdrr.io/r/graphics/plot.default.html)
-method produces a panel for each response category:
+method produces a faceted plot with one panel for each response category
+and separate curves for the levels of the other predictor (`children`).

 ``` r
 plot(wlf.pred)